What Is Bankroll Management Sports Betting? The System That Protects Your Money in 2026 | GOAT Sports Bets

 1. Flat Betting

 Bet the same amount every time.
 Usually 1-2% of your bankroll.
-This is what I recommend for beginners.
+This is widely recommended for beginners.

 Pros: Simple, emotion-proof, easiest to track.
 Cons: Doesn't account for confidence levels or edge variation.